git-moss/ProjectConverter/README.md

 ## Changes

+### 1.1.2

+* New: Only set DAWproject tracks to hybrid if both audio and MIDI is present.
+* Fixed: Fixed a crash when a Reaper project contained an empty node.
+* Fixed: An error was shown if the last Reaper top track was set as the end of a folder.
+* Fixed: Wrong message was logged when presets were about to be saved.

 ### 1.1.1

 * Fixed: Workaround for incorrect color format in Studio One exports.

 ### 1.1.0

-* New: Added more logging and cancelation option when compressing audio files into a DAWproject.
+* New: Added more logging and cancellation option when compressing audio files into a DAWproject.
 * New: Implemented converting looped audio clips in both directions.
 * New: Added support for OGG files when converting from Reaper.
 * New: Added conversion of clip comments.